 Table of Contents

-Thus far we have discussed macronutrients and micronutrients, and diets can be constructed with these in mind.
-However, we also briefly touched on phytonutrients, and there are far too many dietary compounds to attempt to construct a diet to include these in specific amounts.
+Thus far I have discussed macronutrients and micronutrients, and diets can be constructed with these in mind.
+However, I also briefly touched on phytonutrients, and there are far too many dietary compounds to attempt to construct a diet to include these in specific amounts.
 To get around this issue, and additionally as many people do not want to actually consider the macro & micronutrients specifically, recommendations can be made regarding intake of specific food groups.
 These can be much easier to follow without needing to look at nutrition labels at all.

 Food groups for general health considerations

 Different sources of literature have attempted to compile generally healthy dietary advice into beneficial dietary plans.